-The lake's watershed to lake size ratio (W:L) explains where the loss of natural shorelines is most important9.
+The lake's watershed to lake size ratio (W:L) explains where the loss of natural shorelines is most important.
 Research found that lakes with large W:L ratios had a low proportion of their total phosphorus (TP) load due to the loss of natural shorelines.
 For these lakes, on average 1.5% of the total load came from lakeshore residential lawns and development.
-However, for lakes with low W:L ratios, on average 19% of the total pollutant load was attributed to lakeshore residential lawns and development, with some lakes having a high proportion of the pollutant load due to the loss of their natural shorelines.
+However, for lakes with low W:L ratios, on average 19% of the total pollutant load was attributed to lakeshore residential lawns and development, with some lakes having most of their pollutant load due to the loss of their natural shorelines.
 Lakes with medium W:L ratios had intermediate results; for these lakes, on average 10% of the lake's TP pollution load was coming from lakeshore residential lawns and development.
+(In the plot below the box represents the interquartile range, the line in the box the median, and the lines that extend from the box are extend to the minimum and maximum data values.)